-Summary: in this tutorial, you will learn how to use the ROW_NUMBER()
+Summary: in this tutorial, you’ll learn how to use the ROW_NUMBER()

 to assign a sequential number to each row in a query result set.